Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Proofs in

-For completeness, we replicate the proof of \cref{RCE} originally given in \cite{Chen2010}.
+whenever $\xi_i$ is independent of $(W-\xi_i,\Delta_{1,i},\Delta_{2,i})$. \end{lemma} For completeness, we replicate the proof of \cref{RCE} originally given in \cite{Chen2010}.
 The spirit of the proof is to replace bounding the probability by bounding the expectation of some functions. \begin{proof} Let and let

 Since $\xi_i$ and $f_{\Delta_{1,i}, \Delta_{2,i}}(W-\xi_i)$ are independent for $1\leq i\leq n$ , we have

 where

 and where